GabrielArienti/GabrielArienti/README.md

 - 🖥️ Front End & Web Developer
 - 🧑‍💻 Solid knowledge in web development with React, Redux, HTML, CSS, JavaScript & TypeScript, Node.js, MongoDB, Postgree, MySQL.
 As well as knowledge in Python, Java and C.
-- 🏹 I dedicate myself to using Desing Patterns techniques, Data Structure, and Clean Coding parameters, such as SOLID, to write and refactor codes.
+- 🏹 I dedicate myself to use Desing Patterns techniques, Data Structure, and Clean Coding parameters, such as SOLID, to write and refactor codes.
 In addition, I have knowledge in Unit Testing and the use of code versioning with Git and GitHub, DevOps with Docker and Agile Methodologies such as Scrum and Kanban.

 <div align="left">
   <a href="https://https://github.com/GabrielArienti">